Skip to Content

 How Big Was Our Cabin?

-The cabin that we were staying in was around 177 square feet.
 I’ve stayed in inside cabins that were as small as 130 square feet and for some context, the average shipping container is around 150 square feet.

 anthem of the seas cabin sizes

-I did wonder if we would really use this extra space though.
-After all I can only be in one place at a time.
+I did wonder if we would really use this extra space, though.
+After all, I can only be in one place at a time.

 Generally speaking, if you were to look at different cabin categories across a cruise lines fleet you’ll see that they are usually very similar, if not identical in design.